pikatoste/test.sh/README.md

 put only variable assignments in the configuration file.

 If the variable CONFIG_FILE is defined, the configuration file will be loaded from that location.
-Otherwise a file named 'test.sh.config' will be searched in these locations (see section 'Variables reference'):
+Otherwise a file named 'test.sh.config' will be searched in these locations (see section [Predefined variables](#predefined-variables)'):

 * $TEST_SCRIPT_DIR
 * $TESTSH_DIR

+Boolean variables are considered true when not empty, false otherwise (undefined or empty).

 Available configuration variables:

 * VERBOSE

-  Values: 0 or 1, default 0.
+  Boolean.
+Default false.

-  If set to 1, then the standard output and error are displayed in the main output in addition to being saved to the log file.
+  If true, then the standard output and error are displayed in the main output in addition to being saved to the log file.

 * DEBUG

-  Values: 0 or 1, default 0.
+  Boolean.
+Default 0.

-  If set to 1, activate 'set -x'.
+  If true, activate 'set -x'.

 * INCLUDE_GLOB